You can study in the Education Capital of the world with the UK Student Visa.

-Apart from federal workers and students, the Canadian Government also allows immigrant entrepreneurs to settle permanently in Canada through the start up visa program.
-This requires their business idea is innovative, can enhance employment in Canada and has the potential to compete internationally.
-The idea behind the start up visa program is to promote establishment of foreign enterprises in Canada to enhance employment and boost economic growth.
+Apart from federal workers and students, the Canadian Government has also initiated a pilot program to grant permanent residence to immigrant entrepreneurs trying to establish their business in Canada.
+The idea behind this program is to promote establishment of foreign enterprises in Canada to enhance employment and boost economic growth.

 Minimum investment required for successful applicants to set up their venture in Canada, depends upon the type of supporting investors as mentioned below:

-Note that the applicant need not invest any of his own money and in case the venture is unsuccessful, the permanent residence would still be intact to the individual.
+Note that the applicant need not investment any of his own money and in case the venture is unsuccessful, the permanent residence would still be intact to the individual.

-The supporting or investing organization can be a venture capital fund, angel investor group, or a business incubator organization, designated by the Immigration, Refugees and Citizenship, Canada (IRCC).
+The investment organization can be a venture capital fund, angel investor group, or business incubator group as discussed below:

-The investor organization submits a completed Commitment Certificate directly to the IRCC, which showcases agreement between investor and the applicant, i.e. the details of commitment.
+The investor organisation submits a completed Commitment Certificate directly to the IRCC, which showcases agreement between investor and the applicant, i.e. their details of commitment.

 If multiple organizations are involved in providing investment support to the applicant, a common Commitment Certificate should be submitted to the IRCC and also provide a letter of support to the applicant.